 Some links in our guides can earn Less a commission.
-When they do, we split it with you 50/50 — and the best option wins regardless of what it pays us.
+When they do, part of it lands in your wallet as cashback, and the best option wins regardless of what it pays us.
 Full disclosure.

 Meal Kit Intro Offers Compared: What the First Month Really Costs